MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

-# Learning Path 2 - Lab 2 - Exercise 1 - Manage Administration Delegation
+# Learning Path 2 - Lab 2 - Exercise 1 - Manage roles and role groups

 In this exercise, you will continue in your role as Holly Dickson, Adatum's new Microsoft 365 Administrator.
 As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning Microsoft 365 administrator roles to several of the Microsoft 365 user accounts that were created by your lab hosting provider.
-You will assign these roles using both the Microsoft 365 admin center and Windows PowerShell; this will give you the added experience of using PowerShell to perform these administrative functions.
+This exercise will provide you with experience in using three different methods to assign these roles: 1) by assigning a role directly to a user account in the Microsoft 365 admin center, 2) by creating a role group, assigning roles to the role group, and then assigning the role group to a user in the Microsoft 365 admin center, and 3) by assigning a role to a user using Windows PowerShell.
 Once you have assigned Microsoft 365 admin roles to several of the existing user accounts, you will then test those assignments by verifying the users have the permissions to act in accordance with their roles.

-### ‎Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center
+### ‎Task 1 - Assign an administrator role in the Microsoft 365 Admin Center

 Holly Dickson has been assigned the Microsoft 365 Global Administrator role.
-As you continue in your role as Holly, you will use the Microsoft 365 admin center to assign administrator rights to several Adatum users.
+As you continue in your role as Holly, you will use the Microsoft 365 admin center to assign administrator rights to one of the Adatum users.
+In this task, you will assign the Billing Administrator role to Diego Siciliani's user account.

 1. In the prior lab exercise, you created a new domain for Adatum on LON-DC1.
 You should now switch back to **LON-CL1** to perform the Microsoft 365 administrative tasks in this lab exercise.
 As a best practice, typical Microsoft 365 administrative tasks should be performed on a client PC rather than the company's domain controller.  <br/>

 	Switch to **LON-CL1**.

 2. On **LON-CL1**, in the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
-In the left-hand navigation pane, select **Users** and then select **Active Users**.
+In the navigation pane, select **Users** and then select **Active Users**.

 3. In the **Active users** list, select **Diego Siciliani**.  <br/>